 "It started just as a small amount of water, and then boom!
 All of the water came in a wave.
-I couldn't believe that I was seeing waves on my street," he said.
-"It was like the video of the tsunami hitting the Sendai airport in Japan."
+I couldn't believe that I was seeing waves on my street," recalled Simon.
+"It was like the video of the tsunami hitting the Sendai airport in Japan.

-"The boardwalk floated past my house," he said.
-"This sounds fatalistic, but I thought that if my house flooded and I had to swim to safety, I would grab on to one of the pieces of boardwalk because they float."
+"The boardwalk floated past my house ...
+I thought that if my house flooded and I had to swim to safety, I would grab on to one of the pieces of boardwalk because they float."

 Ben Natan did not lose a car to the ocean, because he does not own one.
-He said, "Before the hurricane, we were talking about buying a car.
+In his words, "Before the hurricane, we were talking about buying a car.
 We decided to keep taking public transportation to work.
 We were grateful that we had not bought the car when all of the cars on our street were under water.
 All of them."

-Ben Natan said that he does not yet have electrical service or cell phone reception at his apartment, but he does have gas and water.
-Although his flooring sustained no damage, many of his neighbors will be rebuilding waterlogged floors with the help of New York flooring contractors.
+As of this interview (November 1, 2012), electrical service and cell phone reception had not yet been restored in Ben Natan's area, but he did have gas and water.
+Although his flooring sustained no damage, many of his neighbors were about to rebuild waterlogged floors with the help of New York flooring contractors.